lisavirginia/clinical-abbreviations/README.md

 Please adhere to the stated terms and conditions associated with each source.

-Please refer to the README.md file internal to the folder for source metadata.
+Please refer to the README.md file internal to the folder for the source metadata.

 ## Folder: code